-If you’ve noticed stains on your ceiling, a musty odor upstairs, or damp insulation in your attic, chances are you’re dealing with a leak in your attic.
+If you’ve noticed stains on your ceiling, a musty odor upstairs, or damp insulation in your attic, chances are your home is dealing with a leak in the attic.
 Leaks are more common than many homeowners realize.
-At RoofPro, we’ve helped hundreds of homeowners find and stop leaks at the source before they turned into major (and expensive) problems.
+Our experienced attic leak repair specialists have helped hundreds of Maryland homeowners find and stop leaks at the source before they turned into costly damage.

-Let’s walk through what causes attic leaks, how to spot the signs, what could happen if you wait too long, and how our team at RoofPro can help you get things fixed fast and right.
+Let’s walk through the steps for what can cause an attic leak, how to spot the signs, what could happen if you wait too long, and how our team at RoofPro can help you get things fixed fast and right.

 Signs You Have a Leak in Your Attic

-Knowing what to look for can help you catch a leak early, before it causes permanent damage.
+Knowing what to look for can help you catch a leak early and trace it back to the source before it causes permanent damage.

 Visual Red Flags